Offered at the Levelland Campus, the SPC Reese Center, and the Plainview Extension Center

 - Must complete the prescribed physical examination for admission to the vocational nursing program.

 - Admission to the Program is determined by the Vocational Nursing Admissions Committee.

 - All students applying to the program will undergo a criminal background check required by the Texas Board of Nursing.
 Any student wishing to enroll in the Vocational Nursing program who has been convicted, adjudged guilty by a court, plead guilty, no contest or nolo contendre to any crime in any state, territory or country, whether or not a sentence was imposed, including pending criminal charges or unresolved arrests must submit a declaratory order to the Texas Board of Nursing prior to applying for admission to the program.
 This includes expunged offenses and deferred adjudications with or without prejudice of guilt.
 No student will be considered for the Vocational Nursing program until they have been deemed eligible for licensure by the Texas Board of Nursing.
 The student must present a copy of licensure eligibility to the Program Coordinator at the time of application to the program.

 - Student admission into the program will be conditional pending a negative drug screen.
 A positive drug screen will result in forfeiting entrance into the program.
 The presence of an adulterant in the drug screen is considered a positive test.

-Program director on the Levelland Campus is Sue Ann Lopez, dean of health occupations.
-Program director at the SPC Reese Center is Korbi Berryhill, assistant professor of vocational nursing.
-Program director at the Plainview Center is Suzanne Griffin, instructor in vocational nursing.
+Program director on the Levelland Campus is Sue Ann Lopez, Dean of Health Occupations.
+Program director at the SPC Reese Center is Korbi Berryhill, associate professor of vocational nursing.
+Program director at the Plainview Center is Suzanne Griffin, assistant professor in vocational nursing.